agostinognasso/agostinognasso/README.md

 # Hello, I'm @agostinognasso! 👋

-I'm a Ph.D. candidate in Economics at the University of Naples Federico II.
-Currently, my research interests lie in Explainable Machine Learning, with a background in economics and a keen interest in its applications in various domains.
+Ph.D.
+Candidate in Economics at the University of Naples Federico II.
+My research focuses on the intersection of Statistics and Explainable Machine Learning (XAI), with a specific emphasis on developing interpretable models for complex  phenomena.
+Leveraging a strong background in economic theory, I investigate how advanced computational methods can provide transparent and actionable insights across diverse domains.

 ## Interests 💡
 - 📈 I'm passionate about how machine learning can revolutionize economics and finance, making them more efficient and accessible.